This article was originally published in 2014 – last updated August 2020.

 Points to keep in mind

-Note the headline – you want to take the most impressive quote from your entire case study and use it as the headline to grab attention.
+Note the headline – you want to take the most impressive (or relevant) quote from your entire case study and use it as the headline to grab attention.
 Keep your customer in mind.
-In this case it’s property investors, so they’ll be most interested in a strong return on their investment.
+In the above example it’s property investors, so they’ll be most interested in a strong return on their investment.

 Stick to the structure of the questions – use the original questions to guide you.
 The customer will often answer the questions out of order and add irrelevant information, so it’s up to you to do some fancy editing and just keep the good stuff, sticking to the original flow of questions as you go.